ThomasLegleu/RoboND-Rover-Project/writeup_template.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

-Two functions related to the color_thresh() function were added to identify the rocks and obstacles:
+Two functions presented in the video related to the color_thresh() function were added to identify the rocks and obstacles:

 ![alt text](images/color_thresh.JPG)